Annilyn/Database/README.md

 ## https://github.com/thaisonbk57/Project-4-Design-database-for-a-delivery-service

 ## Database has six tables:
-1. The addresses table stores the data of address of the customers.
+#### 1. The addresses table stores the data of address of the customers.
 Has 25 rows and 6 columns.
-2. The customers table stores the data of the cuctomers information.
+#### 2. The customers table stores the data of the cuctomers information.
 Has 25 rows and 4 columns.
-3. The delivers table stores the data of the customers info delivery.
-Has 6 rows and 4 coluns.
+#### 3. The delivers table stores the data of the customers info delivery.
+Has 6 rows and 4 columns.